codefarma/wprx-todolist/readme.md

 Reference:
 https://github.com/codefarma/wprx-todolist/commit/2c8e7e4a7235b02e035f5fa0b539b5ede59967d5

-Next, we'll add a `do_copy()` method to our custom controller that we can use to handle the record copy workflow from our management table.
+Next, we'll add a `do_copy()` method to our custom controller that we can use to handle the record copy workflow in our management table.

 ```php
 	/**